Coagent Networks Revisited

 \end{enumerate} Notice there are two effects: (1) the rollout effect that trickles down from (a) to the update rule (b), (2) the target network used softly in the update, with the rate being the same as its update frequency, i.e. $1/n$.

 The above assumed a fixed termination function.
 In general, the termination function also learns, so the \textit{rate of the target network update} is learned.
 In summary, $\left < 1,1 \right >$ can be viewed as an actor-critic model which is soft-updated with a value target network with rollout and a learnable rate of update.
-This is the reason behind $\left < 1,1 \right >$ outperforming the AC model as it is equipped with several improvements. \begin{rmk} This ``target effect'' is generalized/compounded if one uses more levels of hierarchy, i.e. $\left< 1, 1, \ldots ,1 \right >$.
-Understanding the exact benefit of having more levels is the object of future research. \end{rmk}
+This is the reason behind $\left < 1,1 \right >$ outperforming the vanilla AC model as it is equipped with several improvements.
+This ``target effect'' is generalized/compounded if one uses more levels of hierarchy, i.e. $\left< 1, 1, \ldots ,1 \right >$.
+This also explains why in other hierarchical networks, such as HAC, it is unnecessary to use a target network.